whoflu/Influenza-Thresholds-settings-FAQ/README.md

-## Frequently Asked Questions (FAQ) for Influenza Thresholds Settings
+## Frequently Asked Questions (FAQ) for Setting Influenza Thresholds

 ### Q: How should I approach the consistency of these thresholds over time?